Badzym/ovu-app/ovu-app/README.md

-# Ovu - Camera Overlay Drawing App
+# Ovu - Camera Overlay Drawing Mobile App

-A mobile-friendly Angular application that enables camera access with overlay image functionality and drawing capabilities.
+A mobile application built with Ionic and Angular that enables camera access with overlay image functionality and drawing capabilities.
 Perfect for artists and designers who want to trace or draw over reference images using their phone's camera.

 ## Features